Your Contrastive Learning Is Secretly Doing Stochastic Neighbor Embedding: Introduction

-\item Motivated by the SNE perspective, we propose several modifications to existing SSCL methods and demonstrate significant improvements.
-Besides a natural weighting scheme, we advocate removing the popular spherical constraint for improved OOD performance and a $t$-SNE style matching instead of standard SNE for improved separation.
-Through comprehensive numerical experiments, we show that the modified $t$-SimCLR outperforms the baseline with 90\% less feature dimensions on CIFAR-10 and $t$-MoCo-v2 pretrained on ImageNet significantly outperforms in various domain transfer and OOD tasks. \end{itemize}
+\textbullet\quad Motivated by the SNE perspective, we propose several modifications to existing SSCL methods and demonstrate practical improvements.
+Besides a re-weighting scheme, we advocate to lose the spherical constraint for improved OOD performance and a $t$-SNE style matching for improved separation.
+Through comprehensive numerical experiments, we show that the modified $t$-SimCLR outperforms the baseline with 90\% less feature dimensions on CIFAR-10 and $t$-MoCo-v2 pretrained on ImageNet significantly outperforms in various domain transfer and OOD tasks.